ApostleDreSong/homelike/README.md

 7. Use the graphql playground on http://localhost:4000/playground for queries and mutations.
 Detailed documentation, input types and return types can also be found on the playground
 # Documentation<br />
 To use the other endpoints apart from register or authenticate, pass the bearer token gotten from the authorize mutation as an authorization header.
+Click on the settings icon by the left of the playground to reveal options to add headers
 ```graphql endpoint doc
 "Authorization: "Bearer tokenizedstringottenfromauthorizemutation"
 ```